mattaroni/hexcat/README.md

 >
 > Use this code (and the associated binaries) at your own discretion.

-## Download

-You can download the binary from the [releases page](https://github.com/mattaroni/hexcat/releases) on GitHub.

 ## Build from source

 To build the binary from source, you will need the following tools: